 How to voice your concern

-Given the significant role of the Members’ Meeting, it is important to determine who the members are.
-It is the constituencies who appoint the members, but the Board can terminate membership if a member does not comply with the EITI Articles of Association or if they are considered to have conducted themselves in a way prejudicial to the EITI principles.
-Any stakeholder whose membership has been terminated by the EITI Board in accordance with Article 5.5 in the Articles of Association can appeal the decision to the EITI Members’ Meeting in accordance with Article 5.6 in the Articles of Association.
+The EITI Association is organised into three Constituencies who appoint Members to the Association.
+The EITI Board can, however, terminate a Member’s Membership if the Member does not comply with the EITI Articles of Association or if the Member is considered to have conducted their affairs in a way considered prejudicial to the EITI Principles.
+Any Member whose Membership has been terminated by the EITI Board in accordance with Article 5(5) of the Articles of Association may appeal the decision to the EITI Members’ Meeting in accordance with Article 5(6) of the Articles of Association.

-For countries implementing the EITI, there are particular provisions set out in the EITI Standard.
-Countries who disagree with a decision by the EITI Board on their status can appeal the decision in accordance with requirement 8.8 in the EITI Standard:
+Countries which disagree with an EITI Board decision on their status can appeal the decision in accordance with section 4 of the EITI Standard.

 The EITI requires effective multi-stakeholder oversight, including a functioning multi-stakeholder group (overview to EITI Standard Requirement 1).
 Issues related to implementation should therefore first be addressed to the multi-stakeholder group.

-There are particular provisions related to civil society in the Protocol: Participation of civil society, which forms an integral part of the EITI Standard.
-The protocol states that the Board through its Rapid Response Committee may be called to investigate particular cases and address alleged breaches (Section 3 of Protocol: Participation of civil society).
+There are provisions related to civil society in the EITI Protocol: Participation of civil society, which forms an integral part of the EITI Standard.
+The protocol states the Board through its Rapid Response Committee may be called to investigate particular cases and address alleged breaches of the EITI Principles and Provisions as appropriate (Section 3 of Protocol: Participation of civil society).

-In summary, issues related to EITI implementation in a country should in the first instance be brought to the attention of the multi-stakeholder group of that country.
+Issues related to EITI Constituencies should first be brought to the attention of the Constituency coordinator.

 “If an EITI stakeholder wishes to complain about the processes his/her constituency has followed to agree its representation on the EITI Association or Board, those complaints should firstly be directed towards the members of that constituency.
 If a satisfactory solution cannot be agreed, a written report should be made to the EITI International Secretariat.
 Within three weeks of receiving such a report, the Secretariat will investigate the complaint and make a report of its findings to the EITI Board.”